 “What about the trials?”, asked Loki.
 He was quite curious to see if their contests had been tricks as well. Útgard-Loki grinned at him and continued his explanation.
 “You have been bested by Fire, my friend.
 Logi was an illusion as well”.
 There is no greater devourer than Fire.
 He then pointed at Thialfi, “you, boy, are an amazing runner”.
 Thialfi blushed at the compliment.
 “You have been competing against Thought, one of my favorite mirages”.
 No matter how fast you run, you can’t outrun thought.

 “And what about my trials?”, Thor asked with a grumpy voice.
 “That horn I had you drink from was connected to the ocean.
 You actually lowered the sea levels”, the King said wide-eyed.
 In fact, this is how Thor created the tides.
-“Also, when you lifted ‘my cat’, you were actually lifting Jörmungandr, the world snake”, the giant continued.
+“Also, when you lifted ‘my cat’, you were actually lifting a piece of Jörmungandr, the world snake”, the giant continued.
 “The universe was shaking on its very foundations when you did so, so I had to stop you”.
 Thor’s eyes narrowed.
 “And the crone?”, he asked.
 “Another one of my illusions”, the giant explained.
 “You cannot beat Old Age.
 In the end, she will come for all of us”.